Summary of our SERVICE schedule with brief notes on each:

 Sunday – 11:00am (Contemporary, Activity Center, park in rear)

-Saturday – Informally we gather at The Meeting Place (corner of Cahoon and Detroit) for 5pm service.
+Saturday – Informally we gather in the St. Paul Cafeteria for 5pm service.
 A variety of instruments are used to provide music and to accompany singing.
 TV screens provide all the visual cues and words for singing.
 With round tables, coffee, tea, or lemonade.
 Cookies or other pastries are also provided by members.
 Many appreciate the smaller fellowship atmosphere.
 Others enjoy the pastor’s message, but with discussion.
 Still others come Saturday because of their Sunday schedule.
 Come and see.

 Sunday, Traditional – Divine Service liturgies are used for these services.
 We follow historical orders of service such as: Divine Service (Setting One, Setting Three, or Matins).
 Lutheran Service Hymnal is our source for singing praises to our Lord.
 Our beautiful pipe organ fills the sanctuary with the music for liturgy and singing.
 Senior Choir also enhances our music and singing.